 Other P&O UK cruise ships

 MS Britannia is currently P&O UK's largest liner, as well as the ever-biggest built specifically for the UK market, Fleet's next largest vessels are Azura and Ventura.
-Ship's interior was designed by "Richmond International" - UK-based hotel design company.
-On February 22, 2015, the vessel was delivered at Monfalcone Shipyard.
+The interior was designed by "Richmond International" - UK-based hotel design company.
+On February 22, 2015, the vessel was delivered at the Fincantieri Monfalcone shipyard.
 The ceremony was attended by Enrico Morando (Italy's Deputy Minister of Economy and Finance), Micky Arison (Carnival Corporation's Chairman), David Dingle (Carnival UK's Executive Chairman), David Noyes (P&O UK's CEO), Vincenzo Petrone (Fincantieri's Chairman) and Giuseppe Bono (Fincantieri's CEO).